-Forty-nine years ago the U.S. Congress recognized the critical need to assure that the benefits of a higher education be made accessible to everyone.
-Title III of the Higher Education Act of 1965 was enacted to provide Federal assistance for a program to strengthen and improve the academic quality, Title III of the Higher Education Act of 1965 was enacted to provide Federal assistance for a program to strengthen and improve the academic quality, strengthen the administrative capacity, and establish an endowment fund in order to achieve growth and self-sufficiency for developing institutions.
+Fifty-one years ago the U.S. Congress recognized the critical need to assure that the benefits of a higher education be made accessible to everyone.
+Title III of the Higher Education Act of 1965 was enacted to provide Federal assistance for a program to strengthen and improve the academic quality, strengthen the administrative capacity, and establish an endowment fund in order to achieve growth and self-sufficiency for developing institutions.
 Amendments to the Act have altered some of the elements of the program, but it remains basically as written-an instrument to provide assistance to institutions demonstrating a constructive effort to strengthen themselves.
-The annual amount allocated by Congress to support the Title III Programs exceeds $300,000,000 of which Historically Black Institutions under the Obama Administration receives approximately $250,000,000.
-In recent years, nearly 500 colleges and universities throughout the United States, its territories, and possessions have received Title III funds annually.

 The current Title III legislation authorizes three distinct programs: Part A - Strengthening Institution Programs; Part B - Strengthening Historically Black Colleges and Universities (HBCU) Program (undergraduate) and Strengthening Historically Black Graduate Institutions (HBGI) Program; and Part C - Endowment Challenge Grant Program.
 Fayetteville State University presently receives support under the undergraduate program of Part B and formally under Part C.

 Fayetteville State University has been a Title III grantee continuously since the latter half of the 1960s.
-The institution is the recipient of three federal grants that are managed by the Title III office they include the Title III Undergraduate Programs, the Mandated/SAFRA (formerly College Cost Reduction Act Allocation/CCRAA) and the Master's Degree Program.
-The program's funding level is listed on the news page under funding history.
+The institution is the recipient of two federal grants that are managed by the Title III office they include the Title III Undergraduate Programs, SAFRA (formerly College Cost Reduction Act Allocation/CCRAA) The program's funding level is listed on the news page under funding history.